Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Experimental Results

-We now analyze the effect of the window size $w$ and the size of the changepoints $\Delta f_\mathrm{cp}$ on the $\text{ARL}^{0.1\%}$, while keeping $W_b = 10^{-4}$.
+The capability of the changepoint detector to locate actual changepoints without being triggered with false positives depends, given a fixed $W_b$, on elements: the window size $w$ and the change of friction $\Delta f_\mathrm{cp}$ at the changepoints.
+We use the same metric defined in Section~\ref{sec:tuning-wb} to perform this analysis, studying the ARL obtained when the threshold of the detector is set to achieve a MDR of $0.1\%$, which we call the $\text{ARL}^{0.1\%}$.
+As with the tuning, we generate data artificially so we have control over where the actual changepoints are located.

 The results are shown in Figure~\ref{fig:changepoint_plots}, right plot.
 We can see that better results are achieved with either high window sizes or changepoint strengths.
 This shows a basic limitation of the algorithm: if we want to detect small friction changes, we need to use large window sizes.
-However, this might not be possible if the changepoints that we want to detect may be too close together, in which case we may need to increase the value of $W_\mathrm{b}$.
+However, this might not be possible if the changepoints that we want to detect may be too close together, in which case we need to increase the value of $W_\mathrm{b}$.

-As a last note, the average run lengths obtained in these analyses assume that the data contains no abnormalities, that is, the friction is just a combination of dry and viscous friction and Gaussian noise as given by \eqref{eq:model_friction}.
+As a last note, the average run lengths obtained in this analysis assume that the data contains no abnormalities, that is, the friction is just a combination of dry and viscous friction and Gaussian noise as given by \eqref{eq:model_friction}.
 Real data may contain imperfections that trigger additional, unavoidable false changepoints.
 Therefore, a high ARL is necessary for reducing the number of false changepoints, but it does not guarantee it.